-Our mission is to provide safety and shelter to aboriginal women and children experiencing violence, and to facilitate the cycle of healing through the delivery of culturally appropriate programs and services to individuals and families.
+Our mission is to provide safety and shelter to Indigenous women and children experiencing violence, and to facilitate the cycle of healing through the delivery of culturally appropriate programs and services to individuals and families.

-We believe every woman and child deserves to live in a safe home free from violence.
-We believe given the opportunity along with learning and healing, women can rise above the abuse that is so oppressive.We assist women to gain a strong foundation, based on the Medicine Wheel Teachings and core social work values, to enable them to move ahead in a positive manner.
+We believe every family deserves to live in a safe home free from violence.
+We believe that given the opportunity, women who have experienced abuse can move forward through healing.
+With influence from the Medicine Wheel Teachings and core social work values, we assist women to gain a strong foundation which can help them move ahead in a positive, healthy manner.